FAQ

 Does it work with the free version of DaVinci Resolve?

-No. Nobe LutBake requires DaVinci Resolve Studio because the free version does not support the automation features that the menu bar app relies on.
+No. Nobe LutBake requires DaVinci Resolve Studio 19 or later.
+The free version of Resolve does not support external scripting, and versions before 19 lack the node control APIs that the menu bar app relies on.

 Which LUT sizes are supported?

-The plugin can generate LUTs in three sizes:
+The plugin can generate LUTs in five sizes:

 What HALD levels are available?

-Four HALD levels are supported: 4, 8, 12, and 16.
+Five HALD levels are supported: 4, 8, 10, 12, and 16.
 Higher levels capture more color detail but require more image resolution.
 HALD level 8 (512x512 pixels) is the recommended default for most workflows.

 What is the .cube file format?